mumanchu/TM1637Display/README.md

 ## Description

 The display module can run on 5V or 3.3V.
-It's best to power it with 3.3V if connected to a 3.3V microcontroller.
+It's best to power it with 3.3V if connected to a 3.3V microcontroller, or use a logic levl converter.

 Two models of the display are available.
 One has a colon for a clock display on digit 2.
 The other has decimal points for a decimal display.
 They do not have both.